 The relationship drama premiered with a mere viewer count of 910,000 early in September.
-The number proves dismal in comparison to nearly all of the pay cable network's original programs in recent years.
+The number proves dismal in comparison to nearly all of the pay cable network’s original programs in recent years.
 The least-watched episode of John from Cincinnati, a unique surf-noir drama that HBO declined to renew, actually drew in more viewers than Tell Me You Love Me‘s premiere.

 On the other hand, the series has managed to retain the interest of television critics, while HBO reported it drew a total of 3.1 million viewers over seven broadcasts.

 Created by Cynthia Mort, Tell Me You Love Me is a sex-laden drama that revolves around three couples, Jamie and Hugo (Michelle Borth and Luke Kirby), Katie and David (Ally Walker and Tim DeKay) and Carolyn and Palek (Sonya Walger and Adam Scott).
 Each couple has issues concerning intimacy in their relationships, which is why they enlist the help of therapist Dr. May Foster (Jane Alexander).
 May tries her best to guide the three couples while sorting out issues of her own with husband Arthur (David Selby).

 In an effort to boost awareness around the show, HBO launched a multimedia marketing campaign late last month.
 The campaign features real-life couples talking about Tell Me You Love Me and their own relationship troubles.
 Segments can be viewed after each episode and online via iTunes and video-on-demand.